Best Mouse Settings for PUBG

 The DPI you decide on will depend on your personal preference of course, but we don’t recommend going outrageously high.
 We know that gaming mice seem to try to compete to offer the highest DPI settings imaginable, but there is simply no advantage whatsoever to using a DPI at anything over 1600.

 Ingame PUBG Sensitivity

-To the right are the average sensitivity settings used by the professional PUBG players we analyzed.
+To the right we have the average sensitivity settings used by the professional PUBG players.
 PUBG has these values set to 50 from the start by default.
 While the following sensitivity settings are a good guideline to follow, your in-game sensitivity settings will depend on your personal preference and what feels comfortable to you.

 Most professionals lower their sensitivity on scopes since they are used to hit targets that are further away.
 The lower sensitivity gives them a bit more precision when lining up shots from far away.
 The idea when finding the right sensitivity for you will be to find something that makes it easy for you to inspect your surroundings, while at the same time maintaining control during a gun fight.

 Best Refresh Rate for PUBG

 Getting a higher refresh rate monitor makes the action on the screen much more fluid and can improve your ingame performance, which is why we always recommend to get a high refresh rate monitor if your budget allows it.
 Luckily there are many reasonably priced 144Hz monitors such as the BenQ XL2411 and ASUS VG248QE.

 The advantages of a high refresh rate don’t end with the monitor though; if you’re using a system that’s pushing 60 frames per second you’ll have an input latency between 55 milliseconds and 75 milliseconds; play on a rig that’s producing 240 frames each second and that latency is reduced to values between 20 and 35 milliseconds.